Shades of Deep Purple: Touring

 By October, Deep Purple set off to the States to start their US tour.
 The success of "Hush" was a giant boost in America and from their first gigs they received all the attention they had not been given in England.
 The first dates were at The Inglewood Forum on 18 and 19 October 1968, supporting Cream in their farewell tour.
 A recording of those live performances was released in 2002 with the title Inglewood – Live in California.
-The band played at many different locations, including festivals, bars and even at the Playboy After Dark TV show, alongside Hugh Hefner and a bunch of dancing women.
+The band played at many different locations, including festivals and bars, and made several TV appearances, including Playboy After Dark and even The Dating Game where, in addition to the band performing, Jon Lord appeared as a contestant.
+While the Playboy After Dark episode has survived in the archives, the Dating Game episode is now lost.

 The songs of this album were performed regularly by the Mk.
 I formation of Deep Purple, but only "Hush", "Help!" and "Hey Joe" found space for a limited time in the live shows of the Mk.
 II line-up in 1969.
 However, "Mandrake Root", in an expanded and mainly instrumental version, was a staple in Mk.
 II live shows up until 1972, and the instrumental sections of the song survived even longer, being annexed to live versions of the Machine Head recording "Space Truckin'".
 The opening chords of "And the Address" were used into the Mk.
 II era as an introduction to the song "Speed King".
 "Hush" was re-recorded in 1988 and is still an integral part of the live set of the current formation of the band.